Eno River Watershed

-Water from the Eno River flows into Falls Lake.
-From there it flows into the Neuse River and then the Albemarle-Pamlico Sound before emptying into the ocean.
+Water from the Eno River flows into Falls Lake, from there it follows the Neuse River into the Albemarle-Pamlico Sound before emptying into the ocean.

 The health and cleanliness of the watershed are reported in Durham’s annual State of Our Streams report.
-The Eno River was given a score of 90 in 2019.
-This compares to an "A" letter grade.
-This is up from an 88 in 2018.
+The Eno River was given a score of 81 in 2022.
+This compares to a "B" letter grade.
+This is down from 90 in 2021.
 This score was due to:

-Water Pollution Investigations Stormwater Services staff investigates water pollution reported by other city employees and Durham residents.
-In the 2019 reporting year, staff found pollution sources in 13 investigations.
-They included:
+Stormwater Services staff investigates water pollution reported by other city employees and Durham residents.
+The top sources of pollution identified within the city in 2022 were:

 Watershed Improvement Plan